Clastify logo

 Suppose magnesium reacts with hydrochloric acid:

-The equation tells you that 1 mol Mg reacts with 2 mol HCl and forms 1 mol H₂.
-If you know the mass of magnesium, convert it to n(Mg), use the 1 : 1 ratio to find n(H₂), then convert to a gas volume if the question needs it.
-If you know the mass of one product, work backwards: mass → amount → mole ratio → amount → mass.
+The equation tells you that 1 mol Mg reacts with 2 mol HCl and forms 1 mol H2H_2.
+If the mass of magnesium is known, convert it to n(Mg)n(\mathrm{Mg}), use the 1:11 : 1 ratio to find n(H2)n(\mathrm{H_2}), then convert that to a gas volume if needed.
+If the known value is the mass of one product, go backwards along the same path: mass o o amount o o mole ratio o o amount o o mass.

 Reacting gas volumes

 Avogadro’s law says equal volumes of gases at the same temperature and pressure contain equal numbers of particles.
-So, for gases only and under the same conditions, the ratio of gas volumes follows the ratio of coefficients.
+For gases only, and under the same conditions, gas volume ratios therefore match the coefficient ratios.

 For example:

 At the same temperature and pressure, 1 volume of nitrogen reacts with 3 volumes of hydrogen to form 2 volumes of ammonia.
-This gives the volume relationship; it does not explain why gases behave like this.
+This gives the volume relationship; it doesn’t explain why gases behave like this.
 That explanation belongs with particle models and gas laws.

-The molar volume of a gas changes with temperature and pressure: increasing temperature increases gas volume for a fixed amount at constant pressure, while increasing pressure decreases gas volume for a fixed amount at constant temperature.
+The molar volume of a gas changes when temperature or pressure changes: increasing temperature increases gas volume for a fixed amount at constant pressure, while increasing pressure decreases gas volume for a fixed amount at constant temperature.
 Use a stated molar volume only under the conditions for which it is valid.

 Reactions in solution

-For aqueous reactions, don’t try to use the volume ratio unless the concentrations are identical and the equation allows it.
+For aqueous reactions, don’t use the volume ratio unless the concentrations are identical and the equation allows it.
 Convert each solution volume and concentration into moles first.

 For neutralisation:

 1 mol sulfuric acid reacts with 2 mol sodium hydroxide.
-In a titration, if you know the concentration and volume of sodium hydroxide, find n(NaOH), halve it to get n(H₂SO₄), then divide by the acid volume in dm³ to find its concentration.
+In a titration, if the concentration and volume of sodium hydroxide are known, calculate n(NaOH)n(\mathrm{NaOH}), halve it to get n(H2SO4)n(\mathrm{H_2SO_4}), then divide by the acid volume in dm3^3 to find its concentration.

 A titration is an analytical technique in which a measured volume of one solution is reacted with another solution of known concentration to determine an unknown concentration.
 The balanced equation gives the mole ratio; the colour change of an indicator only shows when the reaction is complete.

-In school calculations, volumes of two aqueous solutions are often treated as additive, so the final volume is the sum of the mixed solution volumes.
-That is an approximation, but it is usually small compared with normal volumetric uncertainty.
-Do not add a gas volume to a solution volume; gas absorption usually changes solution volume negligibly in these calculations.
+In school calculations, the volumes of two aqueous solutions are often treated as additive, so the final volume is the sum of the mixed solution volumes.
+This is an approximation, but usually it is small compared with normal volumetric uncertainty.
+Do not add a gas volume to a solution volume; in these calculations, gas absorption usually changes solution volume negligibly.

 A reliable calculation layout